MicrosoftDocs/well-architected/well-architected/cost/provision-networking-services.md

 ### DNS query charges

-Traffic Manager uses DNS to direct clients to specific service.
+Traffic Manager uses DNS to direct clients to specific services.

 DNS queries that reach Traffic Manager are charged in million query units.